vrimori/visualstudio-docs.ja-jp/docs/msbuild/property-functions.md

 -->
 ```

-##  <a name="msbuild-valueordefault"></a>MSBuild の ValueOrDefault
+##  <a name="msbuild-valueordefault"></a>MSBuild ValueOrDefault
- MSBuild の `ValueOrDefault` プロパティ関数は、null または空でない限り、最初の引数を返します。 最初の引数が null または空の場合、関数は 2 番目の引数を返します。
+ The MSBuild `ValueOrDefault` property function returns the first argument, unless it's null or empty.
+If the first argument is null or empty, the function returns the second argument.

- この関数を使用する方法を次の例に示します。
+ The following example shows how this function is used.

 ```xml
 <Project ToolsVersion="4.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">